devonfw-forge/devon4flutter-non-bloc-arch/.raw-text/gfm-guide.md

 ### Async & Await

 If you have ever worked with Promises or Futures before, you know that this can get really ugly really quickly: callbacks in callbacks in callbacks.
-Luckily Dart supports the Async & Await keywords, which give us the ability to structure our asynchrones code the same way we would if it was synchronous.
+Luckily Dart supports the Async & Await keywords (Dart Team 2018), which give us the ability to structure our asynchrones code the same way we would if it was synchronous.
 Let’s take the same example as in
 Snippet 11.

 ``` dart